Skip to the main content.

 2. Check file size dimensions, bleed area and safe area

-3. Print color separations (check colors); proof each plate for inclusion elements against color proof provided by designer
+3. Print color separations (check colors); proof each plate for inclusion elements against color proof provided by designer.
+Verify the following:

 • Type set to overprint